 Graphical user interface

-The user interface is a convenient and easy way to fit an observation, generate backplanes and map the observed data.
+The Graphical User Interface (GUI) is a convenient and easy way to fit an observation, generate backplanes and map the observed data.

 Starting the user interface

-The easiest way to run the PlanetMapper user interface is to simply type planetmapper in the command line.
+The easiest way to run the PlanetMapper user interface is to simply type planetmapper in the command line (or alternatively, call the planetmapper.run_gui() Python function).
 This will launch a new interactive window where you can choose observation files to open and fit.

 Fitting an observation